Superfrog: Reception

 Team17's earlier games became relatively obscure after the release of the hugely popular Worms series, though many gamers remember Superfrog fondly for its solid gameplay, smooth scrolling, cartoon-quality graphics, and upbeat music by composer Allister Brimble.
-Although a relatively small release by the standards of blockbuster platformers like Sonic, it was very well received and has retained a fan base which considers it an excellent example of the genre.
+Although a relatively small release by the standards of blockbuster platformers like Sonic, it was well received and has retained a fan base which considers it an excellent example of the genre.

 Rerelease

-On 13 February 2013, Team17 announced they would be reviving Superfrog for its 20th anniversary, and releasing a HD version of the game on PSN.
-This remastered version was co-developed by both Team17 and TickTockGames, formerly Bubball Systems, the company initially responsible for the MS-DOS port of Superfrog in 1994.

-Superfrog HD was released in 2013 for the PlayStation 3 and PlayStation Vita, then later Microsoft Windows via Steam, OS X, Linux, Android, and iOS.
+An HD version of the game, Superfrog HD, was co-developed by both Team17 and TickTockGames, formerly Bubball Systems, the company initially responsible for the MS-DOS port of Superfrog in 1994.
+It was released in 2013 for the PlayStation 3 and PlayStation Vita, then later for Microsoft Windows via Steam, OS X, Linux, Android, and iOS.

 In May 2016, Superfrog HD was discontinued by Team17; due to low sales and negative reception, the game was removed from PSN, Steam, App Store and Google Play.
 At the same time, the original Superfrog game was removed from GOG.com.